 Even in cases…

-Even healthy animals can suffer from an injury.
-This is why we recommend that everyone at least take a look at what it might cost to purchase a pet insurance policy.
+Like the Borzoi, which happens to be very healthy in general, you see, your Borzoi is likely to live 10 or 12 years, and during that time, you never really know what “kinds” of medical conditions they may suffer from.
+After all, even healthy animals can suffer from an injury.
+This is why we recommend that everyone consider what it might cost to purchase a pet insurance policy.
 Because you never know, it might be worth it to you.

 For more information about what pet insurance policies cover and how much they cost, we would encourage you to visit our Best Pet Insurance Companies article.